Charles S. Colden: Life

 Colden was born on June 3, 1885, in Whitestone, New York, the son of David Colden and Harriet Brian.
 His father was a farmer who owned a prosperous ice, hay, and grain business.
 He was a direct descent of New York colonial governor Cadwallader Colden and a great-nephew of New York City mayor Cadwallader D. Colden.

 Colden graduated from the Whitestone public school in 1900 and from Flushing High School in 1904.
 In 1906, he graduated from Jamaica Normal School for Teachers and worked as a teacher until 1913.
 He attended New York University while teaching, and in 1913 he received a Bachelor of Laws degree.
 He later received a Master of Laws degree from there.
 He began practicing law in 1913 in Whitestone independently.
-In 1920, he formed a partnership with Martin P. O'Leary under the firm name Colden & O'Learty, with central offices in Flushing and branch offices in Whitestone and Manhasset.
+In 1920, he formed a partnership with Martin P. O'Leary under the firm name Colden & O'Leary, with central offices in Flushing and branch offices in Whitestone and Manhasset.
 During World War I, he was chairman of the local Legal Advisory Board.
 He served as the assistant district attorney of Queens County from 1918 to 1921.

 In February 1932, after Queens County District Attorney James T. Hallinan was appointed to the New York Supreme Court, Governor Franklin D. Roosevelt appointed Colden to be the new Queens County District Attorney.
 He was elected for a full term of the position in November 1932.
 In January 1935, when Queens County Judge Thomas S. Kadien was appointed to the New York Supreme Court, Governor Herbert H. Lehman appointed Colden Queens County Judge in his place.
 Colden served as County Judge until 1943, when he was elected to the New York Supreme Court.
 He was a Democrat, but he was endorsed by the Republicans.
 He served as Justice on the Court until 1956, when he became the official referee of the Court.
 Furthermore, he was still refereeing when he died.